jcbain/gradient_dissents/content/blog/geographic-subsets.md

 ![KC 40km](/img/post2/kc_40_original.png)

-There was something that didn't sit well with me about all of this code.
-It was too much for something that had to be a lot more common so I went back out to search for a better solution.
+This worked but there was something that didn't sit well with me about all of this code.
+It was too much for something that had to be a lot more common.
+So for the second time in two days I found myself checking the interwebs for those who have surely done this task.

 #### Attempt 2: *Lessons in Humility*

-This method requires me to transform the default Coordinate Reference System (CRS) or the `kc` data frame but after you get through that, the following functions are rather intuitive.
+This method requires me to transform the default Coordinate Reference System (CRS) for the `kc` data frame but after you get through that, the following functions are rather intuitive.
 It requires you specifying the point coordinates of the center of the city, similar to the first solution, but then creating a buffer of *x* distance around this point.
 From there it is as simple as finding the intersection of this buffer and the `kc` data frame and then subsetting the data based off of this intersection.

 ```r
 # convert crs